-On January 12, 2017, the Department of Justice and the State of Louisiana on behalf of the Louisiana Department of Environmental Quality (“LDEQ”) filed a Complaint and lodged a proposed Consent Decree with the United States District Court for the Middle District of Louisiana in the matter of United States of America and Louisiana Department of Environmental Quality vs. Innophos, Inc., Civil Action No. 17-26-SDD-RLB (M.D.
-La.).
+On January 20, 2021, the Department of Justice lodged a proposed consent decree with the United States District Court for the District of Utah in the lawsuit entitled United States of America v.
+Magnesium Corporation of America, et al., Civil Action No. 2:01CV0040-DBB.

 |To submit comments:||Send them to:|